severalnines/docs/user-guide/mongodb/manage.rst

 Lists of hosts being managed by ClusterControl for the specific cluster.
 This includes:

 * ClusterControl node
-* MongoDB/TokuMX shards nodes (MongoDB replica set and sharded cluster)
+* MongoDB shards nodes (MongoDB replica set and sharded cluster)
-* MongoDB/TokuMX config nodes (MongoDB sharded cluster)
+* MongoDB config nodes (MongoDB sharded cluster)
-* MongoDB/TokuMX mongos nodes (MongoDB sharded cluster)
+* MongoDB mongos nodes (MongoDB sharded cluster)
-* MongoDB/TokuMX arbiter nodes (MongoDB replica set and sharded cluster)
+* MongoDB arbiter nodes (MongoDB replica set and sharded cluster)

 To remove a host, just select the host and click on the *Remove* button.